News

 As part of Industry Insider — California’s ongoing efforts to inform readers about state agencies, their IT plans and initiatives, here’s the latest in our periodic series of interviews with departmental IT leaders.

-The state’s California Science Center, San Mateo County and the city of Fresno are among the state and local entities in the early stages of technology projects.
+The city of San Diego and the Santa Clara Valley Water District are among the local entities in the early stages of technology projects.

 Contributed